45Drives/autotier/README.md

 make
 ```

-You will need to create the `/etc/autotier.conf` config file, and setup a crontab entry to run autotier.
+You will need to create the `/etc/autotier.conf` config file, place `autotier` in `/usr/local/bin/` and set up a systemd service to execute `autotier run`.

 ## Usage